Igigog/anomaly-modding-book/src/blender/creating-model-in-blender.md

 These actions allowed us to bond our object and bone, but not yet to the fullest extent.

 Next step:
-First select the bone after selecting the model, press Ctrl + P. A list appears, select "Bone".
+First select the bone after selecting the model, press Ctrl + P. A list appears, select "Bone" (or other settings, because sometimes selecting "Bone" may not help).
 ![parenting centered](blender-images/parent-to-bone.png)

-This allowed the bone and the model to be fully bonded together.
+> This allowed the bone and the model to be fully bonded together.
 Now when the bone moves or rotates, the model will move with it.

 Now you have to set the bone properties for X-Ray.

 ___

-- ### Bone
+### Bone

 Select the bone and go to the "Bone Properties" (![svg-icon bone-properties-logo](blender-images/blender-images-icons/bone-propertties-logo.svg)) tab.